EdenExperiments/EdenExperiments/README.md

 ## Upcoming Projects:
 - Discord Bot in collaboration of CodeCademy London Chapter.
-- Completion of 2/3 Data analysis/Data Science projects once Gyoshin is out of beta and core initial work is completed on the CodeCademy Chapter Bot.
+- Completion of 2/3 Data analysis/Data Science projects once current projects and CodeCademy bot is completed.

 <!---